developerinshafa/Handloom-web-app/README.md

   1. Admin Dashboard:
      Login to a specialized dashboard.

-  2. Product Management:
+  3. Product Management:
      1. List new handloom items, upload photos, and set prices.
      2. Add detailed descriptions (weaving techniques, time taken).
      3. Update inventory levels to ensure accuracy, as handloom items are often unique or low-stock.
+     4. Inventory count of product

-  3. Order Fulfillment:
+  4. Order Fulfillment:
      1. View pending orders and customer details.
      2. Update order status (e.g., Packing, Shipped, Delivered).

-  4. Communication:
+  5. Communication:
      Receive alerts for new orders and interact with the platform admin for support

 ## Comparison of Users Table